Home » Special Diets » Nut Free » San Francisco Clam Chowder Recipe (without Cream)

 Instructions

-• Add the butter to the pot, and when melted, add the flour and mix well.
-Cook for about 4 minutes over medium high heat, then slowly begin adding the milk, a little at a time.
+• Cook for about 4 minutes over medium high heat, then slowly begin adding the milk, a little at a time.
 If you add too much milk at first, the white sauce can turn lumpy.
 Continue to add milk gradually, adding a little more each time, mixing until it is completely absorbed before adding more, until it has all been added.
-If you find you have lumps, just use a stick blender to fix the problem-I won’t tell! ;)

 • Next, add the water or stock, and liquid from the clams.
-Taste for salt, adding more if needed, then put the pancetta and onion, and potatoes into the soup.
+Then stir in the pancetta, onion, and potatoes into the soup.
 Simmer over low heat, stirring often and scraping the bottom to make sure it doesn’t stick.
-When the potatoes are ready, add the clams and parsley and cook for 3 minutes or so.
+Taste for salt and adjust if needed.

-• Taste for salt again, and add some freshly ground pepper and remove from heat.
-When ready to serve, cut the top off of the sourdough boules, and remove some of the inside to form a bowl, and reheat in a hot oven for about 5 minutes, to make the crust crispy.
+• When ready to serve, cut the top off of the sourdough boules cutting deep into the bread, and remove some of the inside to form a bowl.
+Heat the bread in a hot oven for about 5 minutes, to make the crust crispy.
 Ladle hot chowder into the bread bowl.
-Garnish with more parsley if desired.
+Garnish with parsley if desired and serve immediately.

 Notes